 Black Diamond recently scrapped their entire quickdraw lineup and released five new models to fill the void.
 We tested the three most compelling versions, and of these, the HotForge Hybrid was our clear favorite.
 These affordable quickdraws pair a new HotForge solid gate biner on the top with a wiregate carabiner on the bottom, combining easy clipping of the rope through the wiregate, with the easy to clean keylocking design for the top.
 While the design is simple, effective, and affordable, we received by far the most comments on their looks.
 Climbers all over the crags we climbed at noticed the hot pink versions that we tested, repeatedly asking what kind they were.

 It's hard to ask for much more than an effective sport draw at an affordable price.
-However, comparing them to the highest performers in our review, such as the Petzl Spirit Express or the DMM Alpha Sport reveals that their gate springs are a bit tight, requiring slightly more effort to complete a clip.
-They are also relatively heavy overall, and their simple polyester dogbone is not engineered to be a fat handle to grasp when you are too pumped to clip.
-In our experience, however, these attributes only come with the highest priced choices, and we think budget-minded climbers will be more than happy with the performance they get from the HotForge Hybrid.
+However, comparing them to the highest performers in our review, like the Petzl Spirit Express or the DMM Alpha Sport reveals that their gate springs are a bit tight, requiring slightly more effort to complete a clip.
+They are also a bit heavy overall, and their simple polyester dogbone is not engineered to be a fat handle to grasp when you are too pumped to clip.
+In our experience, however, these attributes only come with the highest-priced choices, and we think budget-minded climbers will be more than happy with the performance they get from the HotForge Hybrid.